 - Allow drying for one to two weeks.

 You may want to consider a microwave if you have only a handful of chamomile blossoms to dry.

 - Set your microwave to defrost mode—this is the lowest heat setting on most microwaves.

 - Place the flowers on a flat surface on some paper towel or newspaper, making sure that the flowers don’t overlap.

-- Heat the flowers at intervals of 30 seconds.
+- Heat the flowers at intervals of thirty seconds.

-- After every 30 seconds, take the flowers out of the microwave and allow them to sit at room temperature for a minute before returning in.
+- After thirty seconds, take the flowers out of the microwave and allow them to sit at room temperature for a minute before returning in.

 - Repeat the same process (the intervals) until the flowers dry out completely.

 Once dry, you can immediately use the herb or store it in an airtight container for up to a year.
 Ensure the location is excellent and dry.